KTM/KTP-1: Design

 KTM/KTP1 was a transitional stage between pre-war and post-war tram developments.
 Unlike the majority of pre-war trams, the КТМ/КТП-1 featured a solid metal body.
 But, like pre-war trams, they rode on two axles and were designed as motor-trailer pairs.
 Later, people refused to use two-axle trams and tram production changed so all new trams were equipped with bogies.
 The articulated trams, as well as multiple-unit systems came into use on high-use segments.

 KTM/KTP-1 trams started to be removed from passenger service by the middle of the 1970s.
-In Ukrainian cities of Zaporizhia and Odessa, Ukraine, KTM/KTP1 were in service till 1986.
+In Ukrainian cities of Zaporizhzhia and Odesa, Ukraine, KTM/KTP1 were in service till 1986.